 Despite the best planning and technology preparations, there is always the risk of the unexpected-those critical and unprecedented incidents that require an expert at the helm who can immediately adapt to the situation.
 Within the Incident Command System, these specialists serve as the COMLs.
 The role of the COML is a critical function that requires adequate training and cannot be delegated to an individual simply because that person "knows about communications systems."
-Rather, the proper training of these individuals is of significant importance to a region's ability to respond to unexpected events, and it should prepare them to manage the communications component of larger interoperability incidents by applying the available technical solutions to the specific operational environment of the event.
+Rather, the proper training of these individuals is of significant importance to a region's ability to respond to unexpected events, and it should prepare them to manage the communications component of larger interoperability incidents by applying the available technical solutions to the specific operational environment of practiced at the management and supervisory level, it is